alebrot/kalories/README.md

 Implementation:

     com.khlebtsov.kalories.layers.controller.impl.CaloriesControllerDefault.caloriesCount
-      // which returns coories and coresponding status WARNING_EXCEED_THRESHOLD/OK that should be used to show res or green color in GUI
+      // which returns calories and coresponding status WARNING_EXCEED_THRESHOLD/OK that should be used to show res or green color in GUI

 Test: